-Before we go any further on the topic, we want to clarify a common misconception: Registering your company name and registering your trade mark(s) are not the same thing.
-Simply put: You can register a business name and your business can own several trade marks.
-Also, you can register a trade mark if you’re a sole trader in the UK but it’s not mandatory to register a business name.
+Before we further discuss the topic, we want to clarify a common misconception: Registering your company name and registering your trade mark(s) are not the same thing.
+Simply put: You can register a business name, and your business can own several trade marks.
+Also, you can register a trade mark if you’re a sole trader in the UK, but it’s not mandatory to register a business name.

 You must register a company name if you’re setting up a limited company.
 A checklist will help you on how to choose and register your business name.

 1. You Should Have Permission To Use Some Words And Phrases